Thomas Whitford

 🧬 Core Identity

-• Occupation / Role: Retired history professor, historical truth consultant
+- Occupation / Role: Retired history professor, author of “Legacy Without Illusion”

 ✨ Appearance & Aura